AdobeDocs/audience-manager.de-DE/help/using/dil/dil-instance-methods.md

  ntype: ' default '});</code>
 </pre>

-## Getcontainernsid {#getcontainernsid}
+## getContainerNSID {#getcontainernsid}

-Gibt den Wert der Containernsid für die [!UICONTROL DIL] Instanz zurück.
+Returns the value of the container NSID for the [!UICONTROL DIL] instance.
 Nützlich für Debugging und Fehlerbehebung.

 <!--